 Students need to submit valid proof of full vaccination prior to registering for Spring 2022 classes.
 You will not be able to complete your registration without a valid vaccination record.

 No. If you are not planning to take face-to-face courses, you are not required to submit proof of vaccination.

 No, unless specified under your re-entry procedures.
 People are considered fully vaccinated:

 - Two weeks after their second dose series (such as Pfizer or Moderna) or

 - Two weeks after a single dose vaccine (such as Johnson and Johnsons, Janssen vaccine)

 No. Unvaccinated students, taking credit or noncredit classes, may enroll in online courses and receive non-instructional (student services, library, tutoring) services through remote means.
 In addition, students demonstrating an approved exemption to vaccination may be physically present on campus, provided they follow other safety measures at the direction of the college.

 - An accepted COVID-19 vaccination through the college's submission process, or

-- A qualifying exemption based on medical or religious grounds, or
+- A qualifying exemption based on medical grounds, or

 - A negative COVID-19 test within the last 72 hours